What is Art Deco Style? What does an Art Deco Style Jewelry look like? And when and why did Art Deco become so popular?

 Art Deco In The 21st Century

 Designers are still creating Art Deco pieces today in all sorts of industries.
 As well as jewelers, furniture makers and artists are, once again, fully embracing the old style in a new way.
 Wall prints are more popular than ever before, often with geometric designs and 2-color palettes.
-Chairs, tables, and lamps are made which echo everything Art Deco would have represented a hundred years ago.
+Chairs, tables, and lamps are made that echo everything Art Deco would have represented a hundred years ago.

 Even architecture has come full circle.
 New buildings are using angles and edges made of steel and glass.
 The beauty might be debated with every new build, but the influence of the design is not.